How to Nail an Elevator Pitch for Nonprofits

-When people begin working on an elevator pitch for nonprofits, they often start by measuring how much time they may have with a listener.
-A frequently cited measure of time is 118 seconds—this is the length of an average elevator ride in New York City.
+When people begin working on their nonprofit elevator pitch, they often start by estimating how much time they may have with a listener.
+A frequently cited standard is 118 seconds—the length of an average elevator ride in New York City.

-While your elevator pitch may very well never take place in an actual elevator, you can use this timeframe as a foundation from which to create a narrative that:
+While your elevator speech may very well never take place in an actual elevator, you can use this model as a foundation to create a narrative that:

 - Encourages listeners to take action

-Whether it’s a pre-planned pitch to someone you expect to meet, or an out-of-the-blue conversation, you must be prepared to strike while the iron is hot.
+Whether it’s a preplanned pitch to someone you expect to meet or an out-of-the-blue conversation like one an entrepreneur might have, you must be ready to make your pitch at a moment’s notice.
 And you’ve only got a small window of time to get your point across.

-In the following video, we outline some mistakes to avoid in your elevator pitch.
-Then continue reading to learn what you do need in order to create your best elevator pitch:
+In the following video, we’ll outline what to avoid in your nonprofit elevator pitch.
+Then, continue reading to learn which elements you need to create a successful one.

 The Structure of Your Pitch

-An elevator pitch for nonprofits can be broken down into three sections: the hook, the body, and the wrap-up.
-Then, you must bring all the content to life with your delivery.
-Below, we’ll walk you through timing estimates for each section as well as tips to get the ball rolling.
+One way to optimize your pitch is by breaking it into three sections: the hook, the body, and the wrap-up.
+Then, bring all the content to life with a strong delivery.
+Below, we’ll walk you through timing estimates for each section and tips to get the ball rolling.

-In a perfect world, your hook should only be about 10 to 15 seconds.
-You need to grab their attention, so don’t waste time with small talk.
-Just dive right in.
+Ideally, your hook should be no longer than 10 seconds.
+You need to grab that person’s attention, so don’t waste time with small talk.

-Immediately, deliver a solid introduction that states who you are, the value of your work, and the impact you make.
-Strike a balance that doesn’t overload your listener with information or water down your hook, so you remain compelling.
+As a basic template, deliver a solid introduction stating who you are, what you do, and how your nonprofit organization makes an impact.
+But strike a balance that doesn’t overload your listener with information to remain compelling.

-Develop a succinct description of your organization, or maybe a couple that can be used in different situations.
-For example, you might experiment by leading with a shocking statistic about the impact you’ve made.
+Next, develop a succinct description of your organization, or maybe a couple that you can use in different situations.
+For example, you might experiment by leading with a shocking statistic about your impact.

-You can also turn to your mission statement to develop a grabby hook.
+You can also turn to your mission statement to develop an attention-grabbing hook.
 Take the full statement, isolate the main ideas, and refine it for general conversation.
 It could look like this:

 Now, isolate the main ideas: